emilyhammes/emilyhammes.github.io/8x7charlieplexed/index.md

 Note: this is the opposite side to what is normally shown on the internet.

 ### Building the Case
 1. Glue the front and sides together leaving the back pannel unglued.
-It is often useful to use the back to make sure all parts are alligned, but be very careful not to get glue on the back pannel!
+It is sometimes useful to place a rubber band around the edges to put pressure on the case while the glue drys.
-2. Wait for glue to dry.
+2. Glue the offsets into the front inside of the case.
+These are the 7 sticks in the kit.
+They are used to make the leds flush with the case.
+The edge where the pinheaders of the shiled go will only have one stick while the other edges each have 2.
-3. Once glue is dry, place the offset angles into the case.
+3. Wait for glue to dry.
+It is sometimes useful to place the back of the case on while the glue drys for stability, but be careful not to glue it in place!
 4. Plug pins 2-9 of the Arduino into the shield.
 5. Place the shield and arduino into the case.
 6. Assembel the T-shaped offset, and place it into the case.